jdkandersson/flake8-docstrings-complete/README.md

         """Perform foo action."""
 ```

-These examples can be fixed by:
+These examples can be fixed by adding the arguments section and describing all
+arguments in the arguments section:

 ```Python
 def foo(bar):